 Seating of the Family Many people like to choose a special song to be played here, but if you are only having a couple of family members being seated, we often recommend that they be seated either during the prelude, or during the bridal party song in order to keep the ceremony flowing as smoothly as possible.
 Less song changes can help everything feel more congruent.

-Bride's Entrance Choose a special song here that you know you'll LOVE!
+Entrance of Bride/Groom/Person to be Married Choose a special song here that you know you'll LOVE!